daos-stack/daos/doc/admin/deployment.md

 file has been updated with the new provider.

 ## Network Scanning All DAOS Server Nodes

-While the `daos_server network scan` is useful for scanning the localhost, it does not provide results for any other daos_server instance on the network.
+While the `daos_server network scan` is useful for scanning the localhost, it does not provide results for any other `daos_server` instance on the network.
 The DAOS Management tool, `dmg`, is used for that purpose.
-The network scan operates the same way as the daos_server network scan, however, to use the dmg tool, at least one known daos_server instance must be running.
+The network scan operates the same way as the `daos_server` network scan, however, to use the dmg tool, at least one known `daos_server` instance must be running.

-The command `dmg network scan` performs a query over all daos_servers in the daos_control.yml `hostlist`.
-By default, the scan will return results that are filtered by the provider that is specified in the daos_server.yml.
-Like the `daos_server network scan`, the `dmg network scan` supports the optional `-p/--provider` where a different provider may be specified, or `all` for an unfiltered list that is unrelated to what was already configured on the daos_server installation.
+The command `dmg network scan` performs a query over all `daos_server`s in the `daos_control.yml` `hostlist`.
+By default, the scan will return results that are filtered by the provider that is specified in the `daos_server.yml`.
+Like the `daos_server network scan`, the `dmg network scan` supports the optional `-p/--provider` where a different provider may be specified, or `all` for an unfiltered list that is unrelated to what was already configured on the `daos_server` installation.

 ```bash
 dmg network scan